Towards Functional Correctness of Large Code Models with Selective Generation: Method: Selective Code Generation

 \section{Method: Selective Code Generation}

-We introduce a novel definition of code entailment in Section \ref{sec:codeentailment}, followed by a risk definition in Section \ref{sec:fdrviacodeentailment}.
-Section \ref{sec:entailmentest} and \ref{sec:fdrbound} present the bounds for the code entailment.
+We introduce a definition of code entailment in Section \ref{sec:codeentailment}, followed by a risk definition in Section \ref{sec:fdrviacodeentailment}.
+Section \ref{sec:entailmentest} and \ref{sec:fdrbound} present the theoretical bound.
 Our FDR-controlling algorithm is described in Section \ref{sec:algorithm}, followed by its controllability guarantee in Section \ref{sec:guarantee}.
 Lastly, we highlight the importance of evaluation via fuzzing in Section \ref{sec:fuzzeval}.